dominiwe/dominiwe/README.md

 # [dominiwe](https://github.com/dominiwe)

-Welcome to my profile!
+Make something so simple that it obviously has no flaws or make something so complex that no flaws are obvious.

-My gists can be found [here](https://gist.github.com/dominiwe).
+Gists can be found [here](https://gist.github.com/dominiwe).

-[Open an issue here](https://github.com/dominiwe/dominiwe/issues/new) if you want to communicate with me or ask me something.